On this page

 Mean vs. median: when these two are close, your data is roughly symmetric.
 When they diverge, something is pulling the mean away — usually outliers or skew.
 For example, if the mean salary is $75,000 but the median is $55,000, a few very high salaries are inflating the average.
 In such cases, the median better represents the “typical” value.

-• Mode — the most frequently occurring value.
+Mode — the most frequently occurring value.
 Can be meaningful for any variable type, but especially for categorical data.
 A variable can have multiple modes if several values share the highest frequency.
+If every value is unique (no value repeats), the cell shows No mode — i.e. no value repeats, rather than “every value is a mode”.

-• Trimmed mean — the mean after removing a percentage of extreme values from both ends.
-The trim percentage (5–25%, default 10%) controls how much is cut.
+Trimmed mean — the mean after removing a percentage of extreme values from both ends.
+The trim percentage (0–50%, default 10%) controls how much is cut.
 A 10% trim removes the lowest 10% and the highest 10% of values before averaging.
 This gives a compromise between the mean (sensitive to outliers) and the median (ignores all but the middle value).
+At the maximum 50% trim everything outside the centre is removed, so the result equals the median (matching R’s

-• Geometric mean — the nth root of the product of values.
+Geometric mean — the nth root of the product of values.
 Appropriate for data that is multiplicative in nature, such as growth rates or ratios.
-Only computed when all values are positive.
+Reported as N/A when any value is zero or negative.

-• Harmonic mean — the reciprocal of the mean of reciprocals.
+Harmonic mean — the reciprocal of the mean of reciprocals.
 Useful for averaging rates (e.g. speed, efficiency).
-Only computed when all values are positive.
+Reported as N/A when any value is zero or negative.

 Dispersion